iamromulan/cellular-modem-wiki/README.md

  - Disabling either IPPT methods AT+QMAPWAC=1 will go back to AT+QMAPWAC=0
 ### Randomly no Internet while in IPPT mode
 Run`AT+QMAP="DHCPV4DNS","disable"` and see if it fixes it.
-Open an issue if not for discussion.
+This is now part of the IPPT  [QMAP Method (Preferred)](#qmap-method-preferred) section.
+I have also added an [Enable Daily Reboot](#enable-daily-reboot) section/option as a workaround, however I have not tested it on my own modem yet.
 ## Modem does not automatically connect at startup (Uncommon)

 Some are reporting that when you reboot the modem, it will start in CFUN=0 (minimal function) mode.
 To get it to connect, you need to issue `AT+CFUN=1`.